Why Tax Professionals Are Prime Phishing Targets

 Federal Compliance Requirements That Govern Phishing Defense

-Tax professionals don't get to choose whether to implement phishing defenses—federal regulations mandate specific controls.
+Tax professionals don't get to choose whether to implement phishing defenses — federal regulations mandate specific controls.
 Two regulatory frameworks drive these requirements: the FTC Safeguards Rule and IRS Publication 4557.
 Both frameworks overlap substantially with best-practice phishing defenses, meaning compliance and security reinforce each other.

 FTC Safeguards Rule Mandates

-Non-compliance carries civil penalties up to $50,120 per violation—and the FTC has demonstrated consistent willingness to pursue enforcement actions.
+The FTC Safeguards Rule, fully enforceable since June 2023, classifies tax preparation firms as financial institutions and requires them to develop, implement, and maintain thorough information security programs.
+The rule's technical requirements map directly onto phishing defense.
+Non-compliance carries civil penalties up to $50,120 per violation — and the FTC has demonstrated consistent willingness to pursue enforcement actions.
 Each affected customer may constitute a separate violation, making aggregate penalty exposure severe for firms with large client bases.
+For a detailed breakdown of what the rule requires, see our guide to the FTC Safeguards Rule for tax preparers.

 IRS Publication 4557 Security Standards